 - It’s not greasy.

 - Made in the USA.

-- Some reviewers found the scent overpowering.
+- Some parents find the scent overpowering.

 2. Weleda Baby Calendula Face Cream

-This nourishing cream is made of 96% organic ingredients so you can feel good about putting it on your baby’s sweet little cheeks.
-It’s formulated to be safe for your baby’s skin, and is even suitable for extremely sensitive or eczema-prone skin.
+This nourishing cream is made of 96% organic ingredients, so you can feel good about putting it on your baby’s sweet little cheeks.
+It’s formulated to be safe for your baby’s skin and is even suitable for extremely sensitive or eczema-prone skin.